 시냇 거기 일와 거 쥐요

 Aside from the first line, there are only a few possible individual discernable words.
-But lines 2–4 are mainly nonsensical.
+But lines 2–4 are pretty much nonsensical.

 I was stumped.
 I asked my teenage son (fluent in Korean) to help me.
 He informed me it was, indeed, an alien language.
 Or at least, it wasn’t Korean.